Communications, Electrical and Plumbing Union: History

 Whilst the CEPU is technically one federally registered union, each of the above divisions act largely autonomously sharing resources when needed.
 At a state level many of the unions exist completely separately.

 In February 2020 the CEPU was penalized by the Federal Court of Australia for breaches of the Fair Work (Registered Organisations) Act 2009 (Cth), after proceedings were commenced by the Registered Organisations Commission (ROC) in 2018.
 An appeal to this decision was lodged.

 CEPU was affiliated with the Australian Council of Trade Unions.
-After the ACTU’s support for a federally administrated CFMEU the Union officially disaffiliated on the 5th of September, 2024, following a vote.
+After the ACTU’s support for a federally administrated CFMEU the Union officially disaffiliated on 5 September 2024, following a vote.